 Study code: CBD-ESPRIT

-We are currently preparing a multi-center clinical trial at
+We are currently performing a multi-center clinical trial at

 the Central Institute of Mental Health, Mannheim